lucas-albers-lz4/vatsentinel/docs/TESTING.md

 ### 8. Test Sign-Off

 **Completion Criteria:**
+- [ ] All critical test cases pass (marked CRITICAL in Section 4-5)
 - [ ] All functional tests pass (Section 4)
 - [ ] All error handling tests pass (Section 5)
 - [ ] Compatibility tests pass (Section 6)
 - [ ] Performance is acceptable (Section 7)
 - [ ] No critical bugs or crashes identified
 - [ ] Log output is clean (no unexpected errors)
+- [ ] Settings UI works correctly
+- [ ] Mod loads without errors
+- [ ] Version number is correct in AssemblyInfo.cs and About.xml
+- [ ] Documentation is accurate and complete

 **Documentation:**
 - Update `TODO.md` Phase 6 checklist with test results
 - Document any issues found in GitHub Issues
 - Capture log snippets or screenshots for any anomalies
 - Update `CHANGELOG.md` with test coverage information

+### 9. Quick Smoke Test

+For rapid validation before release (approximately 5 minutes), test these critical scenarios:

+1. **Entry Age Tracking Bug Fix** - Re-insert a pawn after ejection and verify it's not immediately ejected again
+2. **Age 3 Threshold** - Verify basic ejection at age 3 works
+3. **Settings Changes Mid-Game** - Change settings while pawn is in vat and verify immediate effect
+4. **Save/Load** - Save and load game with tracked pawn, verify persistence

+These four tests cover the most critical functionality and recent bug fixes.
+If all pass, the mod is ready for release testing.

 ### 9. Automated Testing (Future)